 (a) An application for a license under this Section, and any amendments thereto, shall be filed with the agency, and shall be signed under oath by the applicant or the applicant's authorized representative who shall furnish documentation conferring authority.
-The application filed with the agency shall consist of one signed original and 12 true copies.

-(b) Additional copies of the application shall be retained by the applicant for distribution in accordance with written instructions from the agency.
+The application filed with the agency shall consist of one signed original and 12 true copies.(b) Additional copies of the application shall be retained by the applicant for distribution in accordance with written instructions from the agency.

 History Note: Authority G.S.
-104E-7; 104E-10; 104E-25;
+104E-7; 104E-10; 104E-25; Eff.
+December 1, 1987; Transferred and Recodified from 15A NCAC 11 .1211 Eff.
+February 1, 2015.

-15A NCAC 11 .1212 ELIMINATION OF REPETITION
+10A NCAC 15.1212 ELIMINATION OF REPETITION